 Ringworm has nothing to do with worms.
 It’s one of several types of fungal infections called tinea.
 Fungi are microscopic, single-cell organisms that are in the air, soil, water, animals, and people.

-The types of fungi that cause ringworm and related skin conditions such as athlete’s foot and jock itch, are parasites that feed on dead keratin, the protein that makes up your skin, nails, and hair.
+The types of fungi that cause ringworm and related skin conditions, such as athlete’s foot and jock itch, are parasites that feed on dead keratin.
+This is the protein that makes up your skin, nails, and hair.
 Ringworm appears as round, red patches of skin with a distinctive red ring.